 SEPARATE TIERS FOR SPECIALTY DRUGS

 - Specialty drugs, such as biologics that may be used to treat chronic conditions, or some cancer drugs, can be quite expensive and often require special handling and administration.
 We revised our questions beginning with the 2016 survey to obtain more information about formulary tiers that are exclusively for specialty drugs.
-We are reporting results only among large firms because a relatively large share of small firms were unsure whether their largest plan covered these drugs.
+We are reporting results only among large firms because a small firm respondents had large shares of “don’t know” responses to some of these questions.

-- Among covered workers in a plan with at least one separate tier for specialty drugs, 45% have a copayment for specialty drugs and 52% have coinsurance [Figure 9.10].
-The average copayment is $109 and the average coinsurance rate is 24% [Figure 9.11].
-Seventy percent of those with coinsurance have a maximum dollar limit on the amount of coinsurance they must pay.
+- Among covered workers at large firms in a plan with at least one separate tier for specialty drugs, 45% have a copayment for specialty drugs and 53% have coinsurance [Figure 9.10].
+The average copayment is $109 and the average coinsurance rate is 26% [Figure 9.11].
+Eighty-seven percent of those with coinsurance have a maximum dollar limit on the amount of coinsurance they must pay.

 - Generic drugs

 - Drugs that are no longer covered by patent protection and thus may be produced and/or distributed by multiple drug companies.